Don’t Get Lost in La La Land – Ensure Your KYC and AML Policies and Operations

 Ability to report in real-time on key operational risk metrics; including timeliness, volumes and process trending, are required components of a strategic CLM system.
 This supports the complete drill-down in detail of each and every case.
 The system should also, within its rules, deploy configurable service-level agreements (SLAs) to ensure that processes are managed within regulatory and internal control time-frames.

 By choosing a comprehensive CLM system you can ensure that you can manage your complex business relationships efficiently, so that your clients will enjoy a straightforward, professional and enjoyable experience.
 You will be able to demonstrate to the regulators that you have robust policies in place with auditable proof of your process and decisions.
 And your reputation in the marketplace will remain positive, as a recommended firm to do business with.
-In addition to this you will benefit from enhanced business agility, continuous improvement to your onboarding process, and cost savings and operational efficiencies will be realised.
+In addition to this you will benefit from enhanced business agility, continuous improvement to your client onboarding process, and cost savings and operational efficiencies will be realised.

 As in the case of so many catastrophes before it, the many causes for the Oscars envelope mix up were invisible to all the participants in the process beforehand, but they were actually quite easy to identify in retrospect, when things had already gone badly wrong!
 With iMeta CLM it is not necessary for this to be the case with your KYC and AML compliance when the regulator comes to call!